 I also use a night moisturizer.
 While you’re asleep, your skin is rejuvenating itself, and part of the rejuvenation process is keeping your skin hydrated.
 Applying a moisturizer is the solution to nighttime skin dehydration.
-That way, you wake up to smooth and brighter skin.)
+That way, you wake up to smoother and brighter skin.”

 New York dermatologist, Doris Day, MD